 A clinician who discovered a new gene as the cause of a rare disease can submit a Connection Application to the RDMM-Europe Clinical Advisory Committee (CAC).
 If approved, the Solve-RD Project Management Office will open a call for tender for Seeding Grant applications and starts searching for Model Organism Investigators using the RDMM-Europe database.
 Model Organism Investigators must have the relevant expertise to functionally study and validate the newly identified gene.
 The Model Organism Investigator will be invited to submit a Seeding Grant application for functional studies of the respective gene.

 The RDMM-Europe Scientific Advisory Committee (SAC) will review the submitted Seeding Grant applications.

-A maximum of 20,000 EUR will be awarded for each Seeding Grant.
+Within Solve-RD, a maximum of 20,000 EUR will be awarded for each Seeding Grant.
 Model Organism Investigators are expected to provide evidence that their lab is set up to do the work proposed in a timely fashion.
 Where the budget for the proposed work exceeds the Seeding Grant of 20,000 EUR, applicants are required to describe what work the Seeding Grant funds will cover and how additional funds will be garnered.

 To apply for a Seeding Grant, you must:

 - Be affiliated with an institution or organization by the time the funding begins;

 - Not be a Solve-RD beneficiary;